ionify/ionify/README.md

       }
 }

-~/This can be a separate file/
+~/ This ion can be in a separate file/
-+/fetched locally or remotely/
++/ fetched either locally or remotely/
 +
 { ask: "Hi!
 What's your name?"
 , say: "Hi [answer]!"